savashn/ecewo-docs/src/content/docs/docs/getting-started.md

 Server is running at: http://localhost:3000
 ```

-Now if we go to `http://localhost:3000/` we'll see a basic `hello world!` text message.
+Now if we go to `http://localhost:3000/` we'll see a basic `Hello, World!` text message.